glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/screenshotting.md

 > `RoomLoader.ScreenshotPart(room, left, top, width, height, [xOrigin], [yOrigin], [xScale], [yScale], [flags])` ➜ :Asset.GMSprite:

-Takes a screenshot part of the given room defined by `left`, `top`, `width` and `height` parameters, just like [draw_sprite_part()](https://manual.gamemaker.io/monthly/en/GameMaker_Language/GML_Reference/Drawing/Sprites_And_Tiles/draw_sprite_part.htm).
+Takes a screenshot part of the given room, with the captured area defined by `left`, `top`, `width` and `height` parameters, just like [draw_sprite_part()](https://manual.gamemaker.io/monthly/en/GameMaker_Language/GML_Reference/Drawing/Sprites_And_Tiles/draw_sprite_part.htm).
+If specified, assigns the optional :Origin: and scale to the created sprite and filters the captured elements by the given :Flags:.

-Assigns the given origin and scale to the created sprite and filters the captured elements by the given flags.
-Returns the created :Asset.GMSprite: ref.
+Returns the created :Asset.GMSprite:.

 | Parameter | Type | Description |
 |-----------|------|-------------|